SenteonLLC/senteonllc.github.io/version/latest/TechnicalDetails.md

 **Data-at-Rest**

-Senteon encrypts all credentials and sensitive data at rest.
+Senteon hashes and encrypts all credentials and sensitive data at rest.